 You can also define the limits of the visible scale range on the General tab, on the Layer Properties dialog box.

 To learn more about setting the visible scale range of a layer, see Display layers at certain scales.

 Limit visible features at scale ranges with display filters

 Display filters are like definition queries applied at scale ranges.
-They specify which features to draw at each scale within the confines of the scale range of the whole layer.
+They specify the features to draw at each scale within the confines of the scale range of the whole layer.
 Unlike the definition query of the layer, display filters only limit the drawing of features on the map or scene.
 The features that don't participate in the query are still available in the layer.
 You can identify, select, and edit them.
 They appear in the layer's attribute table and participate in analysis operations.

-See Display filters for more information.
+See Use display filters for more information.